SamuelTegsten/NoCharityRoster/README.md

 </ul>

 <h2 align="center">🚀 How It Works</h2>
-<p>The No Charity Roster leverages HTML, CSS, and JavaScript to offer a user-friendly interface.
+<p align="center">The No Charity Roster leverages HTML, CSS, and JavaScript to offer a user-friendly interface.
 Your roster data is stored in your browser's local storage, ensuring you can always access your roster, even if you close the browser.</p>

 <h2 align="center">🚀 Customization</h2>
-<p>Customize the application to match your preferences and website design by modifying the CSS styles in the provided Style.css file.</p>
+<p align="center">Customize the application to match your preferences and website design by modifying the CSS styles in the provided Style.css file.</p>

 <h2 align="center">🚀 Authors</h2>
-<p>Author: [Samuel Tegsten]</p>
+<p align="center">Author: [Samuel Tegsten]</p>

 <h2 align="center">🚀 License</h2>
 <p align="center">This project is open-source and available under the MIT License.